antespi/weird_salads/README.md

 ## Stock screen

 All users can set the current amount of ingredients in the warehouse.
-Application will show the current theoretical amount of ingredients and the user can change that number in order to match it with the real amount in the physical warehouse.
-Application will calculate the differences and record the inventory changes.
+The user will count the ingredients in the warehouse, look for the ingredient in the screen and set the current amount.
 These changes will allow us to measure how well are the ingredients quantities in the recepies and how well the cookers are following them.

+## Manager reports

+This feature will be provided using SuperSet open-source application, installed local on-premise server This application allows to create dashboard in one instance and import it into another instance using a ZIP file In this video we can see how to do Import-Export operation: https://www.youtube.com/watch?v=Z808SF5rA20 (older version, but the process is similar)

+Why are we using Superset?
+Because...:

+- SuperSet is very fexible and allows us to learn which other reports the manager would need
+- We need to reduce complexity, as we have limited time for this first MVP version
+- Configuration can be imported in all instances

 # Features out of scope of this MVP

 ## Users login with higher security

-We are just asking a PIN code to each employee, each time the employee is using the appliation This is not secure, as the PIN could be shared/watched with other employee.
+We are just asking a PIN code to each employee, each time the employee is using the application.
+This is not secure, as the PIN could be shared/watched with other employee.
 So, that employee could impersonate other to perform the operation in the system.